kubernetes/website/content/en/docs/concepts/configuration/assign-pod-node.md

 (and therefore the labels on pods are implicitly namespaced), a label selector over pod labels must specify which namespaces the selector should apply to.
-Conceptually X is a topology domain like node, rack, cloud provider zone, cloud provider region, etc. You express it using a `topologyKey` which is the key for the node label that the system uses to denote such a topology domain, e.g. see the label keys listed above in the section [Interlude: built-in node labels](#built-in-node-labels).
+Conceptually X is a topology domain like node, rack, cloud provider zone, cloud provider region, etc. You express it using a `topologyKey` which is the key for the node label that the system uses to denote such a topology domain; for example, see the label keys listed above in the section [Interlude: built-in node labels](#built-in-node-labels).

 {{< note >}}